 CSA Launches Program to Bridge Graduate Skills Gap

-MELBOURNE — The Communication Skills Academy (CSA) has unveiled its Graduate Communication Essentials program to tackle the skills gap in professional communication among new graduates.
+MELBOURNE — The Communication Skills Academy (CSA) has unveiled its Graduate Communication Essentials programme to tackle the skills gap in professional communication among new graduates.
 The initiative comes as Australian employers express concerns over the preparedness of graduates entering the workforce.
-According to CSA, the program aims to bridge this gap by focusing on critical communication skills required in the workplace.
+According to CSA, the programme aims to bridge this gap by focusing on critical communication skills required in the workplace.

 Source: newshub.medianet.com.au